 Cost

-As we mentioned, these products come in varying sizes.
+As mentioned, these products come in varying sizes.
 Because of this, their prices will differ too.
 Although their quality and brand name also decide their cost, waxes in more significant quantities are typically more expensive.

 How Does Waxing Work?
 Should You Wax Wooden Furniture?